meg768/hzeller-matrix/README.md

 - **width** - Specifies the width of the display.
 - **height** - Specifies the height of the display.

+If **config** is not specified all methods will only log and no hardware is accessed.

 Example

 	var Matrix = require('hzeller-matrix');